GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 of expert engineers and thousands of human-hours of work.
 Unless your goal is to enter that market as a competitor, you're better off using one of the other methods.
-It's good to understand the technology and while you may not rollout your own application or video player, there is utility in understanding the technology and experimenting on the cutting edge of browser support, or at the very least using one of the existing video libraries.
+It's good to understand the technology and while you may not rollout your own application or video player, there is utility in exploring and experimenting on the cutting edge of browser support, or at the very least using one of the existing video libraries.

 ## What we're going to learn

-Our [media](/media/) collection has three parts.
+The [media](/media/) collection has three parts.
 In this first section, we'll provide concepts and prerequisite information to adding media to your site.
 This includes explaining how media files are put together, basics about the applications you'll need to prepare your files for the web, and streaming